 That speed is part of the fabric of Workplace.
 Thanks to our open culture, we’ve been able to bring the pace of innovation from consumer tech into other sectors.
 It’s also enabling us to continue our mission to give the world a place to work together.

-Look out for part 3 of our Designing the Future of Work series coming soon.
-We’ll be talking about principle 2: Mobile First.
-And in the meantime, Part 1 of the series is right here.
+Read Part 3 of our Designing the Future of Work series here, about Mobile First.
+In the meantime, Part 1 of the series is right here.